How to Navigate the Boundary Line: Practical Insights

 The Boundary Line marks the dividing point between internal and offshore waters for several legal purposes, including load line regulations.

-NOTE: The Boundary Line is also used in crediting inland/offshore sea service for mariner licensing; refer to the USCG National Maritime Center website for licensing issues.
+NOTE: The Boundary Line is also used to credit inland/offshore sea service for mariner licensing; refer to the USCG National Maritime Center website for licensing issues.

 The Boundary Line is sometimes confused with the Demarcation Line, which is the dividing point between domestic rules-of-the-road (Inland Navigating Rules) and the international rules-of-the-road (Convention on the International Regulations for Preventing Collision at Sea, or COLREGS).
 The Boundary Line and Demarcation Line are different lines for different purposes, although they might coincidently overlap at places along the coastline.